Last updated in October 2020

 1. Reduce food waste

-Wasting food is not only bad for your wallet but also the environment.
+Wasting food is not only bad for your wallet but also for the environment.
 In times where sustainability becomes more and more important, reducing food waste should be a no-brainer to save money.

 2. Cut down your grocery costs

 Spending less on food is easier than you may think.
 Swap branded for non-branded items, look out for discounts and refrain from going food shopping when you feel hungry.
-For more tips, see this article.

 Many consumables are cheaper when bought in higher quantities or larger pack sizes.
 For food, there is only so much that fits in your freezer but bulk buying is great for other consumables such as washing up liquid, toilet paper, etc.